oroinc/documentation/user_guide/channel_guide.rst

 .. hint::  Please address you Magento administrator for the information on SOAP settings details.

-At this point you can click :kbd:`Check Connection` button, to check if the settings you have defined above are correct.
+At this point you can click :guilabel:`Check Connection` button, to check if the settings you have defined above are correct.
 Once the connection details have been verified, the next fields will be filled with default settings.

 .. list-table:: **System Channel Entities (continued)**